 Associate Professor, Computer Science, VolgenauDr.
 Jan Allbeck is the Associate Dean of the Honors College.
 Her areas of research in Computer Science include artificial intelligence, computer games technology, and computer graphics.

 Assistant Professor, Mechanical Engineering, VolgenauMehdi Amiri is an Assistant Professor in the Mechanical Engineering Department at George Mason University.
 He joined Mason in Spring 2019 and since then he is enjoying training and mentoring the next generation of talented mechanical engineers.
 His research interests focus on the behavior of structural materials under operational conditions, in particular the effects of materials microstructure on performance under mechanical and environmental loadings.

-Assistant Professor, Computer Science, VolgenauDegrees PhD, Computer Science, University of Notre Dame Bachelor of Science and Master of Science, Electrical and Computer Engineering, National Technical University of Athens
+Department of Computer Science, College of Engineering and ComputingDegrees PhD, Computer Science, University of Notre Dame Bachelor of Science and Master of Science, Electrical and Computer Engineering, National Technical University of Athens